 - Award tickets

-What purchases count… unofficially towards Ritz airline fee credits?
+What purchases count “unofficially” towards Ritz airline fee credits?

 Sometimes purchases of gift cards, award fees, or even low-cost airfare are reimbursed even though they shouldn’t be.

 If you are looking to get reimbursed for gift cards, you may want to consider denominations that line up with fees that would ordinarily qualify for the credit.
 Gift cards purchased in a denomination that correlates with the associated fee for a checked or overweight bag, for instance, might be more likely to be reimbursed.
-On the other hand, if the charge shows up on your statement as “AIRLINE ABC – GIFT CARDS”, an agent may deny reimbursement even if you had purchased in an appropriate denomination.
-Secure message may be an easier method than phone, though some report the opposite is true.
-The things that work or don’t work vary by airline and by agent and may change over time.
-Something that worked in the past won’t necessarily work today — but since the best way to predict future behavior is by looking at past behavior, we will collect datapoints here to try to determine the trends.
+On the other hand, if the charge shows up on your statement as “AIRLINE ABC – GIFT CARDS”, an agent may deny reimbursement even if you had purchased it in a denomination that corresponds to a fee.
+Secure message may be an easier method to request a credit than over the phone, though some report the opposite is true.

 Remember that a successful data point is more powerful than a negative datapoint in that a successful data point shows something is possible.
 Recognize that in some cases, you may need to HUCA (Hang up, Call again) or send a message again in order to be successful.

-This resource page will be maintained and updated as we receive reader data.
 If you have recently attempted to receive reimbursement via your Ritz travel credit, please comment to add your data points including:

 - Type of charge